Building Objective-C or Swift apps for macOS

 After selecting a repository, select the branch you want to build.
 By default, all the active branches will be listed.

 Before your first build, the Mac project needs to be configured.

 3.1.
 Project/workspace and scheme

 For a build configuration, an Xcode project or an Xcode workspace and a shared scheme are required.
-App Center automatically detects the projects, workspaces and shared schemes in your branch.
-Select the project or the workspace you want to build and the corresponding scheme.
+App Center automatically detects the projects, workspaces, and shared schemes in your branch.
+Select the project or workspace you want to build and the corresponding scheme.

-If no scheme can be found, make sure that the scheme you want to build with is shared and that the container for the scheme is the project or the workspace you have selected and that these changes are checked into the branch you are setting up the build for.
+If no scheme can be found, confirm the scheme you want to build with is shared, and the container for the scheme is either the project or the workspace you've selected.
+Also make sure these changes are checked into the branch you're setting up the build for.

 3.2.
 Xcode version

 Select the Xcode version to run the build on.

 By default, a new build is triggered every time a developer pushes to a configured branch.
 This is referred to as "Continuous Integration".
 If you prefer to trigger a new build manually, you can change this setting in the build configuration.

 CFBundleVersion in the Info.plist of your app automatically increments for each build.
 The change happens pre-build and won't be committed to your repository.